IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_job.rst

     Job inputs used by Action or Workspace.

+  data (False, list, None)
+    Job data.

   command_object_id (True, str, None)
     (Required for new resource) Job command object id (workspace-id, action-id).

+  command_name (True, str, None)
+    (Required for new resource) Schematics job command name.

+  bastion (False, list, None)
+    Describes a bastion resource.

   job_env_settings (False, list, None)
     Environment variables used by the Job while performing Action or Workspace.

-  command_object (True, str, None)
+  location (False, str, None)
-    (Required for new resource) Name of the Schematics automation resource.
+    List of locations supported by IBM Cloud Schematics service.
+While creating your workspace or action, choose the right region, since it cannot be changed.
+Note, this does not limit the location of the IBM Cloud resources, provisioned using Schematics.

+  log_summary (False, list, None)
+    Job log summary record.

   id (False, str, None)